How do Advertisers Always Know Your Location?

 Bluetooth beacons and mobile towers are all around us.
 They use data directly shared by some users through their GPS and mobile phones to determine the physical location of all users connected on the same network.

 As you move around your city or travel around the country, these towers are always passing information between each other to calculate your position best.
-And, even though most cell carriers have said that they will stop selling this data for extra profits, this is still a problem, especially in the US.
+And, even though most cell carriers have said that they will stop selling this data for extra profits, you never know.

 Hide Your IP Address